coleifer/peewee/docs/peewee/api.rst

 .. py:function:: AsIs(value)

     Represents a :py:class:`Value` that is treated as-is, and passed directly back to the database driver.
+This may be useful if you are using database extensions that accept native Python data-types and you do not wish Peewee to impose any handling of the values.

 .. py:class:: Cast(node, cast)